Before your mobility

 lezione universitaria

-Before departure, the International Mobility Office promotes preliminary meetings on the programme, providing students with information on deadlines and procedures to get prepared for their mobility.
+Before the departure, the International Mobility Office promotes an informative meeting that provides students with information on deadlines and procedures for their mobility.

 Attending the meetings is especially useful for getting information on: